-Parties and scope
+Parties and Scope

-This Business Associate Agreement (“BAA”) outlines responsibilities for handling protected health information where Cohessra acts as a business associate on behalf of a covered entity customer.
+This Business Associate Agreement outlines responsibilities for handling protected health information where Cohessra acts as a business associate on behalf of a covered entity customer.
+The final executed BAA will be provided by legal counsel.

 Definitions